-In this issue of Lassos & Legends, we share what makes our historic Ranch truly special.
-We're delighted to introduce you to Chef Craig Riker, a true rock star in the kitchen, along with our Central Coast ingredient-driven cooking.
-We share why Alisal Lake is a time-honored favorite among guests and staff (and bald eagles!), and invite you to get to know a little bit more about our equestrian program, with 100 diverse, well-trained horses matched to each rider's specific skills and needs.
-We also take a peek at recent room renovations by Jennifer Taylor, a designer who's worked alongside Alisal Ranch owners, the Jackson family, for 20 years.
+In this issue of Lassos & Legends, we begin by taking special note of our past.
+We highlight our beloved equestrian program, which maintains 100 head of diverse, well-trained horses matched to guest preference-from first-time wranglers to seasoned riders on a favored steed.

+We take a peek at recent room renovations by Jennifer Taylor, a designer who's worked alongside Alisal Ranch owners, the Jackson family, for 20 years.
 Slated for a Spring 2023 completion, the improvements reflect a signature Western ranch theme in perfect step with our legacy.
 You'll see, it's a fresh, comfortable update.